How to Inspect a Crawl Space?: Steps, Checklist

 Written By Adam Paul – Waterproofing Expert

-1. Check the entry and accessibility of the crawlspace
+1. Check the entry and accessibility of the crawl space

 2. Check the ground surface and moisture conditions